Microsoft Defender for Endpoint enables the automated banning of Domains and IP Addresses using its Network Protection capabilities in block mode.

 - Ensure that Custom network indicators is enabled in Microsoft Defender Security Center > Settings > Advanced features.
 For more information, see Advanced features.

 Only external IPs can be banned.
 Bans cannot be created for internal IPs.

-When running a Ban IP or Ban Domain action against a detection, all Network IOCs (indicator of compromise) associated with that Detection that have a domain/IP will be banned.
+When running a Ban IP or Ban Domain action against a threat, all Network IOCs (indicator of compromise) associated with that threat that have a domain/IP will be banned.
 If that action runs for a single Network IOC, then just that IOC will have its domain/IP banned.

 Which machines will be affected?
 How long will the ban last?